Endometriosis Management Plan (Endo-MP) Project

 The Endo-MP project aims to develop and implement an Endometriosis Management Plan to support the navigation and management of endometriosis and chronic pelvic pain for providers and their patients through primary care settings and is expected to improve the quality of life for individuals with the condition and reduce associated economic costs.

-For more information, please see the explanatory statements below, email Endo-MP team at This email address is being protected from spambots.
-You need JavaScript enabled to view it. or call on (03) 9902 4582.
+To receive updates on the outcomes of this and our other studies, please sign up to our newsletter or email us on: This email address is being protected from spambots.
+You need JavaScript enabled to view it. or call 03 9902 4582